SoftwareSavants/moosyl_flutter/README.md

 Flexible Payment Handling: Offers customizable handlers and hooks for payment processing.
 Installation

-To install SoftwarePay, add it to your pubspec.yaml file: software_pay
+To install Moosyl, add it to your pubspec.yaml file: moosyl